 Once I dropped the first 40lbs my mobility improved so did my training.

 Detail Your Diet/Eating Plan During Your Transformation

 Bro food.
 Complex carbs, lean proteins, healthy fats.
-After a while I would experiment with different foods in order to break plateaus and different diets such at Keto and Paleo.
+After a while, I would experiment with different foods in order to break plateaus and different diets such as Keto and Paleo.

 Detail Your Supplement Plan During Your Transformation

 A major milestone has been the biggest thing I've accomplished in my weight loss journey and that's keeping the weight off for 4 years now.

 Detail Your 3 Biggest Mistakes

 - Not listening to my body and resting.